TUM-Arch/researchplatform-web/docs/IDP_Documentation.md

 - Using LDAP for TUM login: This would in turn enable mapping of faculties and projects and help in better visualization of the projects created.
 - Creating a notification system notifying administrators when a new project has been submitted.
 - Enhancing the custom field capabilities with options to create Date/Time handlers, radio buttons, etc.
+- Adding user groups and user management features accessed directly on the UI.
+- Filtering options for projects based on time, chair, etc.